JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240806.md

 - Enrichment Levies: 0
 - Capital / Tech Levies: 1

-The only tax measure for the August 6th 2024 election is the bond for the Lynden SD in Whatcom County.

 ### Local voters' pamphlet (LVP) statistics
 - Bonds
     - Number of bonds =  1